+In AC 2020-21, 100% of MAT students scored "sufficient" or higher on the Professional Dispositions form.
 These changes had a direct impact on the student's ability to model professional behaviors and characteristics.

-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will introduce additional resources related to diversity through assignments across all program courses.
+In AC 2020-2021, the target was met.
+Based on analysis of data, faculty will implement the following changes in AC 2021-2021 to drive the cycle of improvement.
+Faculty will introduce additional resources related to diversity through assignments across all program courses.
 These changes will improve the students' ability to properly grow as culturally responsive professionals thereby continuing to push the cycle of improvement forward.